 What should home owners do now?

-Read also : Maharashtra self-redevelopment scheme: All you need to know about it
+Read also : All about recurring deposits

 Before you contemplate taking any action, in view of the suggestion of the Law Commission, you should appreciate that the law-making process in our country is very long and it may take years or even decades, for a suggestion to be made into law.
 The Law Commission has just issued a consultation paper, on which stakeholders are free to give their comments and suggestions.
 After taking into account the comments and suggestions received, the Law Commission will send its recommendations to the Ministry of Law and Justice, with a draft of the legislation.
 The Ministry of Law and Justice may decide to accept the recommendation, or decide otherwise.
 In case the recommendations find favour with the Ministry, the bill, with or without modifications, is introduced in both the houses of parliament.
 The bill may be passed by parliament, or it may be referred to a select committee, for elaborate deliberation.